project-hatohol/hatohol/README.md

 Basic architecture
 ------------------
-Hatohol consists of a server and a client for Web UI.
-Hatohol server actually gathers monitoring information and integrate them.
-It provides the integrated data as a JSON format via HTTP (REST).
-A client internally communicates with the server and creates a response page when a user accesses.
+Hatohol consists of a server and a client using Web UI.
+Hatohol server gathers monitoring information and consolidates it.
+The integration of data is done via JSON format using HTTP (REST).
+A Hatohol client internally communicates with the server and creates a response page to see the consolidated data.

 ![BasicArchitecture](doc/misc/hatohol-basic-architecture.png)

-This architectures makes to develop alternative clients easy.
-For example, android applications, iOS applications, Win32 native client, or Web applications with other frameworks can be added.
+The architecture used, makes it easy to develop alternative clients.
+There is no internal complication in adding Android applications, iOS applications, Win32 native clients or Web applications with other frameworks.

 Screenshots
 -----------
-- dashboard
+- Dashboard
 ![dashboard](doc/misc/screenshot-dashboard.png)

-- events
+- Events
 ![events](doc/misc/screenshot-events.png)

-- servers
+- Servers
 ![servers](doc/misc/screenshot-servers.png)

-Other pages are now preparing.
+Other pages are being constructed.

 Installation
 ------------